tibocin/digi-infrastructure/docs/INFRASTRUCTURE_SUMMARY.md

 ## Overview

 This repository contains the shared database infrastructure for the Digi ecosystem.
-It provides PostgreSQL, Neo4j, ChromaDB, Redis, and monitoring services that multiple applications can connect to.
+It provides PostgreSQL, Neo4j, Qdrant, Redis, and monitoring services that multiple applications can connect to.

 ## Repository Structure